Kipkorir2017/Kipkorir2017/README.md

 ### Hi there 👋
-I'm TONUI KIPKORIR BENJAMIN, Full-Stack Software Developer currently working as Freelancer
+I'm Tonui Kipkorir Benjamin, Full-Stack Software Developer currently working as Freelancer

 <!--
 **Kipkorir2017/Kipkorir2017** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.